Local real estate agents create scholarship

 It was an easy process, the couple said.
 Fehl and Johnston met with CSM Advocacy and Community Engagement Development coordinator Toni Kruszka, who helped them design a scholarship that matched their priorities.

-“The Johnston and Fehl family gift is a wonderful display of how our biggest champions and advocates — our alumni — can give back,” Kruszka said in the release.
+“The Johnston and Fehl family gift is a wonderful display of how our biggest champions and advocates — our alumni — can give back,” Kruszka said.
 “By matching donor interests with our programs, we were able to create a scholarship fund that will impact the lives of CSM students.”

 “I encourage others to do the same,” Johnston said.
 “Helping young people helps our total community.”
 He said he and Fehl plan to be part of their scholarship selection process, helping to choose who will receive the scholarship funds.

-“We feel very fortunate, and I think when you are fortunate, you should spread that to other people,” Fehl said in the release.
+“We feel very fortunate, and I think when you are fortunate, you should spread that to other people,” Fehl said.

 Fehl is a graduate of West Virginia Wesleyan College and did graduate work at Texas University.
 A coal miner’s daughter, she earned her way through her undergraduate degree, assisted both by jobs at the college and student loans, along with “much appreciated” scholarships, she said.